-At the end of each semester, the Office of Student Services reserves the right to review the Citizenship records of students who have demonstrated a pattern of irresponsibility in meeting University guidelines and who have manifested a spirit of unwillingness to comply with such guidelines.
+At the end of each semester, the Assistant Vice President reserves the right to review the Citizenship records of all students who have demonstrated a pattern of irresponsibility in meeting University guidelines and who have manifested a spirit of unwillingness to comply with such guidelines.
 The purpose of the review is to determine the eligibility of those students for readmission or continuance.
-The review process begins when the residence hall directors review the citizenship records of all residence hall occupants.
-That review will identify students whose records indicate non-compliance.
-The Dean will then meet with the student to discuss his/her non-compliance and advise him/her that his/her continuance at Oakwood University is in jeopardy.
-The Dean will discuss his/her recommendation with the student, give the student a copy of the recommendation and will forward a copy of that recommendation to the Office of Student Services.
-Off-campus students' citizenship records will be reviewed by the Assistant Vice President or designee who will work in collaboration with the Office of Student Services.
-(It should be noted that this process is in compliance with provision 27 of the Code of Conduct.)
+The review process includes the residence hall dean's review of the citizenship records of all residence hall students.
+The review will identify students whose records indicate non-compliance.
+The Dean will then meet with the student to discuss their non-compliance and advise them that their matriculation at Oakwood University is in jeopardy.